1948 William & Mary Indians football team

 The 1948 William & Mary Indians football team represented William & Mary during the 1948 college football season.
 The William & Mary Indians finished the regular season ranked #17 in the AP Poll after their 9–0 win over Arkansas.
-Also notably, Indians tied #3 North Carolina, 7–7, in Chapel Hill.
+Also, the Indians tied #3 North Carolina, 7–7, in Chapel Hill.

+William & Mary was ranked at No. 44 in the final Litkenhous Difference by Score System ratings for 1948.